-According to the law, "The voluntary consent of a citizen should be a necessary precondition of medical interference," but in reality this does not always happen.
+According to the law, "The voluntary consent of a citizen should be a necessary precondition of medical interference,"107 but in reality this does not always happen.
 In one case reported by a respondent, a woman was not only not informed about certain decisions by the health care staff, but as a result of their arbitrary actions she was deprived of the ability to have children.

-&quot;Ravenstvo" interview with Ainura (a pseudonym), a 32 year old with a group I disability, Issyk-Kul province, June 30, 2007.
-From the Law of the Kyrgyz Republic."
+106 "Ravenstvo" interview with Ainura (a pseudonym), a 32 year old with a group I disability, Issyk-Kul province, June 30, 2007.
+107 From the Law of the Kyrgyz Republic "On protection of the health of citizens of the Kyrgyz Republic."